newcleo-dev-team/lbh15/README.rst

 validity range is checked at evaluation raising a warning in case it is not satisfied (see :ref:`Basic usage` for more details).
 We also provide some examples of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
 The correlations are reported in the doctring documentation for sake of completeness.
-The implementation strategy is fully object oriented, that guarantees both an easy package maitainability and customization (see :ref:`Advanced usage`).
+The implementation strategy is fully object oriented, that guarantees both an easy package maintainability and customization (see :ref:`Advanced usage`).

 Go to :ref:`Documentation` to see full package documentation.